rflandau/Orv/README.md

 Rivered VKs do not query each other like children do of their parents; instead, they gossip information back and forth and act as if information from a paired node is always up to date (we cannot allow querying as it could create cycles and count-to-infinite problems).
 Recurrent heartbeats keep pairs up to date with one another, allowing them to know about services offered by their pairs' children without querying their root.

-This function would also allow multiple trees to share services without merging, easing the cost of sending INCRs down a heavily populated branch.
+This function would also allow multiple trees to share services without merging, easing the cost of sending INCREMENTs down a heavily populated branch.

 > [!WARNING]
 > This idea should be further explored prior to implementation.